Dera2240006150/ARTI308-Machine-Learning/README.md

 # K-Nearest Neighbors (KNN) Project

 ## Description
-This repository contains the laboratory solution for the K-Nearest Neighbors assignment for ARTI308 - Machine Learning.
 The objective of this project is to build and optimize a KNN classifier to predict target classes based on a set of anonymized feature data.

 ## Repository Structure
 * `KNN_AssignmentSolution.ipynb`: The main Jupyter Notebook containing the data exploration, model training, parameter tuning, and final evaluation.